 In 2019, the SECURE Act created Pooled Employer Plans (PEPs) – a form of “open” Multiple-Employer Plan that pools the 401(k) assets of multiple unrelated employers.
-Supporters claim PEPs can offer lower fees for plan participants and greater liability protection for plan fiduciaries than a traditional single-employer 401(k) plan (SEP).
-In truth, a SEP with an investment menu of leading index funds and flat administration fees can usually beat a PEP on both fronts.
+Supporters claim PEPs can offer lower fees for plan participants and greater liability protection for plan fiduciaries than a traditional single-employer plan.
+In truth, a single-employer plan with an investment menu of leading index funds and flat administration fees can usually beat a PEP on both fronts.

 If you’re in the market for a new 401(k) plan, you should be skeptical of PEPs.
 Their purported benefits are usually more myth than reality.
 Here’s what you need to know.